Business Water Price Increase 2023

 The Strategic Panel is a group formed of representatives from Wholesalers, Business water suppliers, Independents and representatives from Ofwat and MOSL that seeks to provide strategic direction to improve outcomes for non-household customers.

-The Panel has published its formal response to the Ofwat consultation.
-The Strategic Panel sets out its view that “current price caps are, in all regions, set too low to allow competition for Group One customers with any retailer.”
+The Strategic Panel has previously set out its view that “current price caps are, in all regions, set too low to allow competition for Group One customers with any retailer.”
 The Strategic Panel recommends a loosening or lifting of REC price controls for group one customers.

 The Panel further states that the current price controls are increasing the risk of incumbent business water supplier bankruptcy as margins for suppliers for Group One customers are so low.